umdenes100/TankCodeGuide/README.md

 <img src="https://raw.githubusercontent.com/umdenes100/TankCodeGuide/master/img/img_wifi.jpg" alt="Sensor" width="250">

-## Coding the Tank
+## Programming the Tank
 The side where the ultrasonic sensor sits is the front of the tank.
-The Upload port sticks out at the front; this is where you can upload your own code.
+You can upload your code by using the port located at the front of the tank.

 ### Motor Code
-To make the motors move forward you have to modify the enable and motor pins.
+The code below will help you move your tank forward.
 ```
   //initializes or declares variables.
 Convention for hard coded values such as pins
   #define M1 4